 (i) Certificate of Eligibility.
 At least three Business Days prior to a proposed purchase of Certificates, a copy of the notice and any other information provided by the General Partner to the Trustee pursuant to Section 4.02(c) of the Partnership Agreement in connection with the acquisition by the Partnership of the proposed New Production Payments.

 (ii) Certificates.
 The Administrative Agent shall have received on behalf of the Class A Certificateholders the relevant Class A Certificates with an aggregate Base Amount equal to the amount of the initial purchase hereunder by the Class A Certificateholders duly executed by the Trustee on behalf of the Trust.
-The Administrative Agent shall have received on behalf of the Class Certificateholders the relevant Class B Certificates with an aggregate Base Amount equal to the amount of the initial purchase hereunder by the Class B Certificateholders duly executed by the Trustee on behalf of the Trust.
+The Administrative Agent shall have received on behalf of the Class A B Certificateholders the relevant Class B Certificates with an aggregate Base Amount equal to the amount of the initial purchase hereunder by the Class B Certificateholders duly executed by the Trustee on behalf of the Trust.
 The Administrative Agent agrees to promptly deliver such Certificates to the Purchasers.

 (iii) Other Documents.
 The Administrative Agent shall have received such other information, documents, certificates and opinions as it or any Purchaser or the Administrative Agent's special counsel may reasonably request, all in form and substance reasonably satisfactory to the Administrative Agent.